Jesus Wept | Why Would Jesus Cry? (2 Bible Answers)

 • “If you ... had only known ... what would bring you peace.”

-•• I personally feel a sense of conviction when reading these verses.
+- •• I personally feel a sense of conviction when reading these verses.
+Jesus wept for the lost.
 Am I moved to tears as I look around and see people rejecting the free gift of life in Christ?
 Ask yourself: Are you brought to the point of weeping over lost souls?
 The Savior was.
-Jesus wept as He pondered the pending condemnation of those who chose to resist His gracious words.
+We see Jesus crying as He pondered the pending condemnation of those who chose to resist His gracious words.

 •• Jesus was moved to tears by the faithlessness and hardness of heart of the majority of the population of an entire city, Jerusalem.
 Ponder that.
 Allow the Holy Spirit to place into your heart a burden for the lost souls of your city.

 •• Jesus is the same yesterday and today and forever (Hebrews 13:8).
 Today, in your city, your town, your community, I can visualize Him weeping over many people’s resistance to Him and His gracious offer of forgiveness and eternal life.
 Ask Him to plant in your heart a sense of His sorrow over lost souls.
 And allow that to energize and increase your efforts to be effective witnesses for Him.